This article may contain compensated links. See our full disclosure here

 Start your tour of Cambridge by climbing the 123 steps of the tower at 800 year old Great St Mary’s church opposite King’s College.

-The view over King’s College Chapel is the best in Cambridge.
+The view over King’s College Chapel is the best in Cambridge and extends over the colleges and the river Cam.
 The tower is open from 10am Monday to Saturday and from 12.15 on Sundays.
 Cost – £4 for adults – more information

 King’s College Chapel Cambridge